aleaf/usgs-map-gwmodels/docs/source/philosophy.rst

 external sources such as the National Water Information System (NWIS).
 Preprocessed data are output in clean formats that are independent of a particular model grid, allowing the model discretization to be easily changed without rerunning the preprocessing.
-By having a single code base that is well tested and documented, we avoid the potential errors and confusion that are inherent in ad-hoc scripting.
-This also facilitates reproducability in the modeling workflow, and incremental updating of the models as new data become available.
+By having a single code base that is well tested and documented, we avoid the many of the potential errors and confusion that are inherent in ad-hoc scripting.
+A single code base also facilitates reproducability in the modeling workflow, and incremental updating of the models as new data become available.